Nathaniel01/brownie_project/README.md

 # brownie_project
 This is my first project in Brownie.
-I'm learning to use the brownie, a a Python-based development and testing framework for smart contracts.
+I'm learning to use Brownie, a  Python-based development and testing framework for smart contracts.

-I followed the Free_code_camp tutorials.
+I an following Patrick Collins free_code_camp tutorials.